Coffee cup with surrender phrase, and rosary beads on a table

 5. Pick One Small Household Task- Only one!

-Lower the bar on expectations of cleanliness.
+Lower expectations of cleanliness.
+Have you ever spent hours cleaning your floors to a perfect shine only to have someone spill an entire glass of orange juice all over them?
 Accept the fact that you have children and keeping a house clean with kids is like shoveling snow in a blizzard.
 When your kids are grown, you will have plenty of time to have the perfectly clean house that you crave.

 Tip: Break down bigger chores into smaller tasks and assign each to a specific day.
 This way, you’re consistently making progress without feeling overwhelmed.

 Remember, simplicity is key.
 Do not let being perfect at something stop you.
 Recognize that you may be bad at first and be okay with it.
 Give your day, each day, to God.
 He loves you and wants you to be at peace.
-Start small, get good, grow.
+Start small, get good, then grow.